Good morning to an impossibly beautiful sunrise: today our guests arrive!

 We left the airport right on time at 7:30am, with a big tour bus and a caravan of two cars (soon to inflate to six).
 Our first stop at Gunnuhver, where mud pools boil and sulfurous vents rain, was only minutes away.
 For reasons of forgetfulness and simplicity I've combined photos here with those of Krýsuvík, a similarly pock-marked land of geothermal commotions.

 We had a very nice lunch at the Blue Lagoon Cafe, our fears of inedible food unfounded.
-Chewie relished in particular cubes of smoked salmon, which seemed to be a favorite amongst many.
+My favorite was the smoked salmon cubes, which seemed to be also popular with our guests.
 After lunch, we started making our way towards our house at Mengi Kjarnholt in earnest, but not before another stop at the twelfth-century Strandarkirkja church, which was supposedly vowed into existence by storm-besieged sailors.

-Chewie followed up the rear of the caravan through windy hills while I continued my lonesome race to finish our playlist and welcoming toast.
+I followed up the rear of the caravan through windy hills while Ann continued her lonesome race to finish our playlist and writing of the welcoming toast.
 Just as the mountains opened up to a wide valley and the road came to a dramatic bend, we sped past the bus on the last leg to Kjarnholt.
 We've got work to do!

 We had booked this guesthouse sight unseen, but it was truly beautiful and serene.
 We were isolated in the midst of the valley, with horses for companion and a panoramic view of a winding river and multicolored hills.
-Chewie and I were hard-pressed to find a single spot that out-shined another for our ceremony.
+We were hard-pressed to find a single spot that out-shined another for our ceremony.

-What Chewie will remember best from this dinner is not how well he delivered the semi-extemporaneous welcoming toast, nor how many Einstok beers or different kinds of sausages he tried, but the incident of his mindlessly eating a hot dog that had fallen on the ground.
-Matt may have contributed to that but it really was Chewie's own fault.
-I washed my hands of any responsibility.
+What I will remember best from this dinner is not how I delivered the semi-extemporaneous welcoming toast, nor how many Einstok beers or different kinds of sausages I tried, but the incident of my mindlessly eating a hot dog that had fallen on the ground.
+That Matt fed me.
+Ann claims to wash her hands of any responsibility.

-Before long a group of us had relocated to the hot tub, and by then Chewie was solidly intemperate.
-With usual gusto he vaulted in, and for future employability we'll have to leave some pictures off the internet.
+Before long a group of us had relocated to the hot tub, and by then I was a bit tipsy.
+We vaulted in, and for future employability we'll have to leave those pictures off the internet.

 Photo credits to our dear friends: